stereosuper/stereorepo/packages/sac/src/components/SuperLoad/README.md

 # ✨ SuperLoad

-Here's our loadHandler.
+Here's our super vanilla load handler 💪

 With it you'll be able to prioritize the different functions calls that you are doing in your project.

 You can divide your code execution in three different steps.